-Development of the Reversa technology at UCLA began in 2013.
-In 2020, with support from the U.S. Department of Energy and the NRG COSIA Carbon XPRIZE, the technology was used to produce over 10,000 concrete blocks using a full scale curing chamber and flue gas CO₂ taken directly from a coal power plant in Wyoming.
-Two other field trials are planned for later this year that will demonstrate Reversa’s viability across a wide range of CO₂ concentrations, flue gas streams, and environmental conditions.
+Development of the Reversa technology at UCLA began in 2014.
+In 2020, with support from the U.S. Department of Energy and the NRG COSIA Carbon XPRIZE, the technology was used to produce over 10,000 concrete blocks using the CO₂ in flue gas taken directly from a coal power plant at the Wyoming Integrated Test Center.
+In March of 2021, a second demonstration was successfully completed at the National Carbon Capture Center in Alabama in which CO₂ in flue gases from both coal and natural gas power plants was used to produce more than 5,000 blocks.
 Ongoing work at UCLA and CarbonBuilt is focused on expanding our product portfolio and improving process efficiency.

 THE REVERSA™ PROCESS